arindas/comprehending-linux/src/ch01-03-gdb-qemu.md

 Extra flags:

 - `-s` - Do not start CPU, wait for GDB
-- `-S` - shorthand for `-gdb tcp::1234`
+- `-S` - shorthand for `-gdb tcp::1234` expose a remote GDB session on TCP port `1234`

 Also note the `nokaslr` parameter to `-append`.
 This disables KASLR (kernel address space layout randomization) so that our debug information can line up with the loaded kernel.

-Now start the gdb session.
+Now start gdb.
 In a separate terminal:

 ```
 cd kernel-workspace/linux-6.17.8